 Meanwhile, the beauty of flexibility is freedom of movement.
 So aside from being in balance, being flexible enables you to be less restricted and enjoy what you love doing, from yoga classes to making love to running a marathon (and everything in between!).

-If you'd like to read more about the flaws in the world of stretching, you can check out our post about where it all goes wrong here.
+If you'd like to read more about the misconceptions in the world of stretching, you can check out our post about where it all goes wrong here.